Three Datatype Defining Rewrite Systems for Datatypes of Integers each extending a Datatype of Naturals: Concluding remarks

 A survey of equational algebraic specifications for abstract datatypes is provided in~\cite{Wirsing91}.
 In~\cite{BergstraT95} one finds the general result that computable abstract datatypes can be specified by means of specifications which are confluent and strongly terminating term rewriting systems.
 Some general results on algebraic specifications can be found in~\cite{BroyWP84,BergstraT87,GaudelJ98}.
 More recent applications of equational specifications can be found in~\cite{BergstraT07}.

-We conclude the paper with the introduction of a very simple DDRS that specifies the integers in the signature $\Sigma_r=\{0,1,-(\_),+,\cdot\}$ of rings.
-This DDRS is defined in Table~\ref{DDRSZ}.
-Observe that the negative variant of equation~\ref{r7}, that is,
+We conclude the paper with the introduction of a simple DDRS in Table~\ref{DDRSZ} that specifies the integers in the signature $\Sigma_r=\{0,1,-(\_),+,\cdot\}$ of rings and we name this datatype $\Int_r$.
+Observe that the minus variant of equation~\ref{r7}, that is,

 is an instance of equation~\ref{r3}.